barumau/pandunia/english/english-pandunia.md

 titanium - titan yum
 title (headline) - tema nam
 to (toward, till, until, for) - do
-to be centered (amid, in the middle) - jong
+to be centered (amid, in the middle) - na jong
 toast (toasted bread) - roste pang
 tobacco - tabaku
 today - zai den